Kraynor09/picoCTF/README.md

 Web Gauntlet
 In the challange you are required to login as "admin"

+part 1

 First i started of by testing how the login page works, i have noticed that it takes the user input from the "username" and "password" feild and places each into a sql qeury, that sql qeury is then displayed to the user.
 This could be very usefull for a attack, for exmaple, we now know were each codentail is stored, the users usernames are stored in the "users" table and the passwords are stored in the same table. lets take a look at the other url that we have been given, here we get "round1: or", or in sql is used to join  to booleans togther, to return a true or false value.
+This means that we can not use a or statment in our query.
+If you think of the standered sql query that we can input "SELECT  * FROM users WHERE username = 'admin' AND password= 'admin' " We need to make it so that the "AND password = 'admin'" is not included in out statment, we do this by entering the username 'admin' followed by a ';--' what this does is it declears that it is the end of the sql statment.
+So the stament would now look somthing like this "SELECT * FROM users WHERE username= 'admin';--".
+If we take the last part and enter that in our username box, and enter a random password, we then are placed on part2.

+part2